 The Student Training and Rewards System (STARS) is a voluntary program designed to challenge Temple University student organization members through increased opportunities for leadership and organizational development.
 Organizations will receive new rewards for each level of challenges met.
 In order to earn STARS rewards, organization members will participate in activities that are designed to help them learn, grow, and achieve success.
 Download a copy of the STARS brochure here.
-(2015-2016 version will be uploaded shortly.)
 As you complete each set of challenges in the program, you should utilize the STARS Tracker to record your progress.
 You can also grab a hard copy of the brochure in the Student Activities office.
 If you have questions about the program, please contact the Program Coordinator for Student Organizations.

 STARS Learning Outcomes:

 - help your student organization achieve its goals;